-Students at Penn State face demanding mathematics courses required for engineering, physics, computer science, data science, and other STEM majors.
-At Penn State, the standard calculus path through MATH 140, MATH 141, MATH 230, and MATH 250 is a major gateway for many technical programs, and these courses often become serious obstacles even for strong students.
+Students at Penn State take demanding mathematics courses required for engineering, physics, computer science, data science, statistics, mathematics, economics, and other STEM majors.
+Courses like MATH 141 Calculus with Analytic Geometry II, MATH 230 Calculus and Vector Analysis, and MATH 250 Ordinary Differential Equations often become major obstacles even for strong students.

-Penn State Calculus, Differential Equations, and Advanced Math Courses
+Penn State Calculus, Differential Equations, and Advanced Mathematics Courses

 • Functions and limits